DavidAntliff/esp32-ds18b20-example/README.md

 This is an example application for the Maxim Integrated DS18B20 Programmable Resolution 1-Wire Digital Thermometer device.

+It is intended for the ESP32 (`idf.py` target `esp32`), however with some minor modifications it may work on the other ESP32 devices.

 It supports a single or multiple devices on the same 1-Wire bus.

-It is written and tested for v3.3 and v4.1-beta1 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0, crosstool-ng-1.22.0-80-g6c4433a).
+It is tested for v4.4.4 and v5.0.1 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment.

+Code for earlier versions of the IDF (v3.3 and v4.1-beta1) may be found on branch [ESP-IDF_v3.3_4.1-beta1](https://github.com/DavidAntliff/esp32-ds18b20-example/tree/ESP-IDF_v3.3_4.1-beta1).
+This legacy code is no longer supported but you're welcome to use it if you're restricted to older versions of the IDF.

+## Clone & Build

 Ensure that submodules are cloned: